 In tough times when you are faced with tough decisions, even the most effective leaders can experience self-doubt and overwhelm.
-To prevent paralysis from kicking in and staying motivated and energized to take action, leaders need self-compassion.
+To prevent paralysis from kicking in and o stay motivated and energized to take action, leaders need self-compassion.

 Ever expanding research has shown that practicing self-compassion promotes emotional intelligence and resilience and a growth mindset.
 It also increases your capacity to relate wholeheartedly related to others with compassion, forgive when needed, act with greater integrity and be more authentic, all which make you more effective as a leader.
 Self-compassion is also strongly associated with less anxiety, depression, and stress; maintenance of healthy habits such as diet and exercise; and satisfying personal relationships.

 A key finding is that self-compassion also acts as an antidote to self-criticism which can be a debilitating trait for leaders.
 In contrast to the voice of the inner critic, self-compassion motivates you to accept failure and set-backs and find other solutions, thereby increasing your chances of achieving your goals.